cmstead/js-refactor/README.md

 **Export Function** creates new export declaration for selected function or function name

 **Introduce Function** creates new function from existing function call or variable assignment

+**Lift and Name Function Expression** Lifts function expression from current context, replacing it with provided name and adds name to expression

 **Shift Parameters** Shifts function parameters to the left or right by the selected number of places